 The European Commission’s Data Protection Standard Contractual Clauses remain lawful and enforceable.
 However, the court has insisted that Data Exporters (in the EU) and Data Importers (in foreign countries) must carry out more detailed checks to ensure that foreign laws and data governance rules are compatible with GDPR.
 Data Importers must inform Data Exporters if they are unable to comply with EU data protection law.
 Data Exporters must refuse to transfer personal data where specific personal data transfers are incompatible.
 EU Data Protection Authorities are also encouraged to intervene and review Standard Contractual Clauses and be prepared to withhold or withdraw authorisations for international personal data transfers.
 On 4 June 2021, the European Commission published its final updated Standard Contractual Clauses that comply with GDPR and the Schrems 2 case.

 - Companies and organisations should assess their exposure to Privacy Shield, work towards stopping these personal data transfers and investigate substitute arrangements.
 There is no grace period for compliance.

 - Wait for and act on concrete guidance from each relevant EU Member State’s Data Protection Authority, the European Data Protection Board (EDPB) and the European Commission.

-- Wait for the European Commission’s new GDPR-approved Standard Contractual Clauses, due for publication in 2020 or 2021.
+- Wait for the European Commission’s new GDPR-approved Standard Contractual Clauses (June 2021) and implement these by December 2022.